 Customer Relationship Management

-What CRM features to look for in your CRM system
+What to look for in your CRM system

 Multi-Channel outreach

-First is the ability to connect outreach tools to communicate in various ways, such as power dialing, email, SMS, and social media.
+First, the ability to connect outreach tools to communicate in various ways, such as dialing, email, SMS, and social media.
 Generally, these features can incur additional expenses, but emailing capabilities usually are included by default.

 Collaborate between sales + marketing teams

-Another key feature in any CRM is great communication between teams.
-Great revenue generators have excellent communication between their Sales and Marketing departments.
-Communication between teams is how ideal customers are found, created, and the reason they return.
-Using a CRM System that connects your teams is one way to ensure your business keeps leads flowing.
+Great revenue generators have excellent communication between their Sales and Marketing departments because that’s how customers are found, created, and the reason they return.
+A CRM system that enables Marketing teams to connect with Sales is one way to ensure your business keeps leads flowing and continues generating revenue.

 Built-in scheduler/appointment setting

-Nothing is more time-consuming and challenging in the customer life-cycle than the appointment setting.
-Syncing calendars and the tasks included in booking leads and filling a calendar can be tedious.
+One of the most time-consuming and challenging parts of the customer life-cycle is the appointment setting and the tasks surrounding booking leads and filling a calendar.
 Therefore, your CRM needs to have integrated capabilities to use your booking tools and scheduling software or provide you the ability to build one out with automation.

 Workflow Automation